thiagorowof/thiagorowof/README.md

 - Jira and Management tools
 - ReactJS / React Native
 - Flutter
-- Containers and somethings related to devops
+- Containers, pipelines and somethings related to devops
-- Firebase
+- Cloud and backend with Firebase and Azure
 - Unity / Unreal
 - Figma / Xd (and adobe suite)
 - And a lote more...